 best slot canyons in Arizona

 You can only access Antelope Canyons on a guided tour, which remains full throughout the year, thanks to its immense popularity.
-It is best to book the tours in months if you want to explore during peak seasons.

 While both canyons are relatively short and offer a slightly different experience, both are incredible slot canyons comprising unique and impressive formations on the tall Navajo sandstone walls.